 Itzel Camarillo, Clinical Intern

-She is especially passionate about working with people navigating identity exploration, life transitions, and the ongoing tension between personal healing and systemic barriers through a trauma-informed lens.
-Above all, Itzel sees therapy as a space for clients to be deeply heard, to find new ways of understanding themselves, and to build lives that feel authentic, empowered, and whole.
+She is especially passionate about working with clients navigating anxiety, depression, burnout, identity and self-esteem concerns, neurodivergence (including ADHD and autism), body image, chronic stress, and major life transitions through a trauma-informed lens.
+Above all, Itzel sees therapy as a space to be heard, to develop self-understanding, and to build a life that feels more grounded, authentic, and sustainable.

-Itzel earned her B.A. in Psychology and Linguistics from Barnard College, Columbia University and is completing her M.A./M.Ed. in Mental Health Counseling in the Bilingual Latina/o Concentration at Teachers College, Columbia University.
-In her free time, she enjoys mixed-media crafting and playing with her cat, Professor Biscuit.
+Itzel earned her B.A. in Psychology and Linguistics from Barnard College, Columbia University, and is currently completing her M.A./M.Ed. in Mental Health Counseling in the Bilingual Latina/o Concentration at Teachers College, Columbia University.
+In her free time, she enjoys creating mixed-media art and playing with her cat, Professor Biscuit.

 Therapy Specialties